Skip to Main Content

 Address as Architecture: What the Location Does for The Digby

 Savannah is one of the few American cities where the street grid itself functions as an amenity.
 The 1733 Oglethorpe plan, with its 22 remaining public squares, creates a pedestrian rhythm that most Southern cities abandoned for arterial sprawl decades ago.
 A venue positioned within this network inherits something that cannot be built from scratch: the sensation of moving through a city that was designed at human scale.
-The Digby sits within that inheritance, and in Savannah, address is often the most consequential credential a venue can carry.
+The Digby sits within that inheritance, and in Savannah, address is often the most consequential credential a hotel can carry.

-The premium accommodation tier in Savannah has diversified considerably in recent years, splitting between large hotel-branded properties and smaller, design-focused houses.
+The premium accommodation tier in Savannah has diversified considerably, splitting between large hotel-branded properties and smaller, design-focused houses.
 Bellwether House, Hotel Bardo Savannah, Perry Lane Hotel, a Luxury Collection Hotel, Savannah, and Thompson Savannah each represent a different thesis about what premium hospitality in the city should feel like.
 The Digby enters that conversation at the more intimate end of the spectrum, where proximity to the historic district and the character of the surrounding streets carry more weight than lobby scale or brand recognition.

 The Savannah Context: Why the City Sets the Table